share1992/EVB_automation/README.md

 &nbsp;

+## Dependencies

+Dependencies can be found in requirements.txt.
+To install all dependencies, use `pip install` in Terminal:

+`pip install -r requirements.txt`

 ## Details for Conducting Each Step

 1. **Equilibrate slab of squalane molecules. _This step should be done prior to using this repository._**